 The mission of the Dept. of Russian and Slavic Studies is to provide high-quality language, literature, and culture instruction, imparted from a humanistic perspective, that prepares students for life in an increasingly complex and international world.
 Faculty research in the areas of linguistics, literary study, language pedagogy, and cultural study is viewed as enhancing instruction at all levels and establishing scholarly preeminence appropriate to a student-centered Research I university.

 The Department of Russian and Slavic Studies offers a Bachelor of Arts with a major in Russian.
-It provides instruction designed to develop competence in the Russian language, awareness of cultural traditions, and an understanding of literature and the arts.
+It provides instruction designed to develop competence in Russian language, awareness of cultural traditions, and an understanding of literature and the arts.
 All Russian conversation courses are oriented toward developing proficiency skills as determined by nationally recognized proficiency guidelines.
 The basic training received by Russian majors prepares them for government service, international business careers, teaching, graduate study, and research.
-The Study Abroad Programs in Russia provides an opportunity for Russian language study in St. Petersburg and Moscow, and also provides an intensive business Russian program with internships in Russian and foreign firms that do business in Moscow.
+Programs for study abroad include Arizona in Russia and Arizona in Kazakhstan.
+These programs provide excellent opportunity for students to perfect their language skills.
 Information regarding these semester and summer programs may be obtained in the Russian department, Learning Services Building 305.

 All undergraduate general education courses, and many program majors and minors, are currently under revision at the university.
 For this reason, we are advising students to contact us directly or consult official UA pages for a precise listing of courses required for the major and minor.

 The department participates in the honors program.
-Prospective honors students must consult with the departmental advisor.
+Prospective honors students must consult with the undergraduate advisor, Prof. Suzanne Thompson.